ldelouw/speedtest-statistics/README.md

 # Purpose
 * Just for fun
-* Archiving results and contact the provider with historical data in the case the bandwidth provided is lower as guaranteed in the contract
+* Archiving results and contact the provider with historical data in the case the bandwidth provided is lower as guaranteed in your contract

+Be aware that the speedtest statistics can be inaccurate if some other rather unusal network traffic is going on.
+Before contacting your ISP, check your network traffic with tools like [vnstat](https://humdi.net/vnstat/) and other tools.

 # Screenshot